 Muslin Swaddle Blankets

 Muslin swaddle blankets are something I just discovered the fourth time around.
 I can’t believe I ever lived without them.
 Regular swaddle blankets are always to small to get a good swaddle.
 Muslin swaddle blankets are lightweight, slightly stretchy and large.

 I use them as an all purpose piece in the diaper bag- nursing cover, spit rag, blanket…

 With my last baby I made a whole bunch of them with cotton gauze.
-I am planning to do a little tutorial on that soon.

 One Heavy Blanket

 Although this is under the bedding category, I only use a heavy blanket for keeping baby warm when we are out and about.
 I don’t give my babies a cover in their own beds until they are over two, for safety reasons.